Draeken/articles/knowledge_management/01OntologyExamples.md

 ## How to register a raw product
 is: raw_product
 Name/description; (apple/red apple)
-Localization (town;state/region;country;culture/civilization)
+// Localization (town;state/region;country;culture/civilization) is on user side
-specialization of -> raw product concept nutritional information -> table //aggregated from implementers () color price -> aggregated from implementers
+// specialization of -> raw product concept ; what's the need? tags -> link to class/group "is a" nutritional information -> table //aggregated from implementers () color price -> aggregated from implementers